 (3) Mechanisms that regulate lens fiber differentiation

 During vertebrate development, the retina is originally derived from anterior neural plate.
 In this region, six major classes of retinal neurons differentiate and form neural circuits responsible for vision.
 Thus, the retina provides a good model for studying cell differentiation and neural circuit formation in the developing brain.
 First, we will investigate mechanisms that regulate cell differentiation and neural circuit formation.
 Second, we will investigate mechanisms that regulate photoreceptor degeneration.
 Photoreceptor degeneration is an important topic for medical research, because more than 300 genetic mutations are associated with photoreceptor degeneration in humans.
 We focus on zebrafish mutants, in which photoreceptor degeneration is caused by defects in protein synthesis in ER, protein transport from ER to the apical photoreceptive membrane region, and phototransduction.
 Through these mutant analyses, we will determine how photoreceptors monitor abnormalities in cellular functions and trigger apoptosis.
-We will also investigate the role of microglia in photoreceptor degeneration.
+We will also investigate the role of microglia in neuronal damage and degeneration in the brain and retina.
 Third, we will investigate lens development.
-The lens is an intraocular organ that focuses visual image on retinal photoreceptors.
-Lenses consist of two cell-types: lens epithelial cells and lens fiber cells.
-Lens epithelial cells differentiate into lens fiber cells, each of which are integrated in a stereotyped geometric pattern to form spherical lens fiber core.
-We will investigate mechanisms that regulate lens fiber differentiation.
+Especially, we will investigate mechanisms that regulate lens fiber differentiation.
 Through these projects, we will establish key concepts that govern development of multicellular organisms and also contribute to our understanding of pathological processes of human retinal diseases.